Supporting Families and Clinicians Impacted by Amniotic Fluid Embolism

 What is an Amniotic Fluid Embolism (AFE)?

-Amniotic fluid embolism (AFE) is a sudden and unexpected life-threatening birth complication that can affect both mother and baby.
-Although poorly understood, it is thought to be the result of an allergic-like reaction to the amniotic fluid that enters the mother’s bloodstream, a normal part of the birth process.
-It most often occurs during labor or shortly after delivery.
+Amniotic fluid embolism (AFE) is an unexpected life-threatening complication.
+It can affect both mother and baby.
+It is thought to result from an allergic-like reaction to the fluid that enters the mother’s bloodstream.
+It can occur during labor or soon after delivery.

 Our Approach